-January 9, 2007, Steve Jobs compares the iPhone with other high-end mobile phones of the time
+On January 9, 2007, Steve Jobs compares the iPhone with other high-end mobile phones of the time

-From telephone to (quasi) computer
+From a telephone to (almost) a computer

-Apple’s idea was to use the phone display, a capacitive touchscreen which could be used with the bare fingers, as its main input device; thus completely removing the physical keyboard and maximizing the size of the display itself in order to improve the user’s experience and provide a portable tool suitable for full video reproduction, listening music, entertainment, web navigation, GPS navigation, and so on, and essentially transforming a phone into a miniaturized mobile computer, albeit quite limited in many functions.
+Apple’s idea was to use the phone display, a capacitive touchscreen that could be used with the bare fingers, as its main input device; thus completely removing the physical keyboard and maximizing the size of the display itself to improve the user’s experience and provide a portable tool suitable for full video reproduction, listening music, entertainment, web navigation, GPS navigation, and so on, and essentially transforming a phone into a miniaturized mobile computer, albeit quite limited in many functions.
 (I will discuss this later on)

 Apple and its most talented designer Jonathan “Jony” Ive (b.
-1967) were working on keyboard-less touchscreen-based mobile devices since the late 1980s, with conceptual design such as the Macintosh Folio and an unlucky product such as the Apple Newton, released in 1993.
+1967) were working on keyboard-less touchscreen-based mobile devices since the late 1980s, with conceptual designs such as the Macintosh Folio and an unlucky product such as the Apple Newton, released in 1993.

-The Apple Newton, the first product designed by Jonathan Ive in Cupertino, 1993, photo Jim Abeles
+The Apple Newton, the first product designed by Jonathan Ive in Cupertino, 1993, photo Jim Abeles via Flickr

 A decisive step ahead was taken in the early 2000s, after the return of Steve Jobs at the helm of Apple in 1997.
 Jobs realized the potential of keyboard-less multi-purpose mobile devices and started thinking “to put a great computer in a book that you can carry around with you and learn how to use in 20 minutes”.
 This will later become the iPad, yet Jobs decided to release a mobile telephone first.

-But, is the iPhone really a computer?
+Is the iPhone a computer?

 No, despite what Jobs said, it isn’t.

-it’s not a matter of computational power, an iPhone 7 is way more powerful than the Pentium-based PC I used in the mid ’90s to do (not too complex) 3D modeling and hi-res video-editing.
+It’s not a matter of computational power, an iPhone 7 is way more powerful than the Pentium-based PC I used in the mid-’90s to do (not too complex) 3D modeling and hi-res video editing.
 The problem is the Human-Computer interaction; the screen of a smartphone is just too small and its input system (the screen itself) too limited in its capabilities to make the iPhone a device apt to be used with professional applications, such as a true photo-editing software like Photoshop, a CAD, or even a basic word processor.

 Smartphones are essentially portable communication and entertainment devices and, as long as their physical limits are not overcome, they will always be no more than that.
-Which isn’t necessarily a bad thing, as long as you know it.
+This isn’t necessarily a bad thing, as long as you know it.

-I suspect that Jobs was perfectly aware of that, and that his definition of “a great computer” was more marketing than a real conviction.
+I suspect that Jobs was perfectly aware of that and that his definition of “a great computer” was more marketing than a real conviction.
 Indeed, you can’t honestly learn to use a “real” computer in twenty minutes.